Problem-Solving Tools: The Techniques Every Consultant Must Master

 MECE (Mutually Exclusive, Collectively Exhaustive) is the backbone of consulting problem-solving.
 It ensures you break problems into:

-Everything, from issue trees to frameworks to recommendations, becomes sharper when you apply MECE.
+Everything, from frameworks to recommendations, becomes sharper when you apply MECE.

 2. Hypothesis-Driven Thinking